xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/managing_ratings.md

 Also the store administrator can manage the email notification "Customer has rated the order" that is sent to a vendor.

-More info on managing email notifications  is available in the {% link "Email Notifications: Setup and Maintenance" ref_5QLrLCu7 %} section of this manual.
+More info on managing email notifications  is available in the {% link "Managing Multi-vendor Email Notifications" ref_7DW1NMak %} section of this manual.

 ## Vendor Reviews: Vendor Experience